-As a member of the EU, the relevant Declaration pursuant to Article 55 of the Convention and the application of Council Regulation (EC) No 1215/2012 on jurisdiction and enforcement of judgments applies to interim relief under the Convention.
+As a member of the EU, the relevant Declaration pursuant to Article 55 of the Convention and the application of Council Regulation (EC) 1215/2012 on jurisdiction and enforcement of judgements applies to interim relief under the Convention.
+Consideration should be given to the impact of Brexit, and the status of the UK following its exit from the EU on 31 December 2020, in considering any potential enforcement scenario.